The First Undergraduate Minor in Humanitarian Engineering in the US

 Where are interdisciplinary collaborations in humanitarian engineering?

 In 2012, the HE program underwent a significant curricular revision by making ESCD its gateway course, infusing community wellbeing and social justice throughout many of its courses.
-In addition, further realizing the shortcomings of design for industry when applied to community development, we increased the percentage of engineering courses, particularly in the form of Human-Centered Problem Definition (EGGN 301) and Design (EGGN 401).
-These two courses allow students to experience engineering design while putting humans needs as central considerations.
+In addition, further realizing the shortcomings of design for industry when applied to community development, we increased the percentage of engineering courses, particularly in the form of Human-Centered Problem Definition and Design.
+These courses allow students to experience engineering design while putting human needs as central considerations.
 For the first time in its decade-long history, the HE program currently has half of its courses coming from the social sciences and half from engineering.
 The HE faculty team is now composed of engineers who value the social sciences and social scientists who value engineers and their work, making interdisciplinarity a trademark of our program.

 Where are the opportunities and challenges of using Humanitarian engineering to address the social and environmental dimensions of the mining and energy industries?